Aprilia RX: Styling and concept

-The 2006 Aprilia RX 50s are the renovated successors of the Aprilia RX 50 first produced in 1992; the panels and layout are based closely on the bigger displacement Aprilia RXV/SXVs.
+The 2006 Aprilia RX is the renovated successors of the Aprilia RX first produced in 1992; the panels and layout are based closely on the bigger displacement Aprilia RXV.

 Engine

-The engine in the Aprilia SX 50 is sourced from Derbi/Piaggio (D50B0/D50B1).
+The engine in the Aprilia RX 50 is sourced from Derbi/Piaggio (D50B0/D50B1).
 This engine is used in the Derbi Senda DRD/X-Race/X-Treme supermotos and crossers, as well as the 2006 onwards Derbi GPR 50 and Aprilia RS 50 road bikes, although the road bikes feature an electric starter instead of a kickstarter on the supermotos.
 Engine parts from the crossers and supermotos can be directly swapped with one another; there are some small differences between the road bike and supermoto engine and frame which may require modification to transfer some external engine parts (exhaust, airbox etc.)